-Are you considering Emotional Support Dog, Service Dog, or Therapy Dog training for your furry friend?
+Are you considering Emotional Support Dog, Service Dog, or Therapy Dog training ?

 A good canine candidate for our working dog programs is a dog who knows general obedience cues, is well-socialized, and is fundamentally curious about new places, people and experiences.
 While our programs provide education in each of these areas, you can get ahead by starting your preparations now.
 Work with this helpful socialization checklist whether your dog is a pup or older.
 Start with easy pet friendly environments and give your dog as many positive experiences as possible.
 Work on basic obedience cues and loose-lead walking skills first in areas with low stimulation levels, then later amidst distractions.

 Below is a document with frequently asked questions about Therapy Dog training.
 It has readiness quizzes for dog and handler.

 Below is a template letter for documentation of need for an Emotional Support Dog.
 You must have this or a similar document signed by your healthcare professional in order to start our Emotional Support Dog program.